King Solomon's Mines (2004 film): Part Two

 On the morning of the fight, McNabb and Fleekov escape their bindings and search for the key as the Nomolos begins.
 Initially it is evenly matched but Twala's warrior gains the upper hand and almost kills Quatermain.
 Quatermain manages to turn the fight around and prepares to make the killing blow, but instead he slams the axe into the ground near the warriors head as a show of mercy.
 Ignosi congratulates him on winning, but Twala attempts to kill him by throwing a spear.
 Henry sees the danger and intervenes, saving Quatermain by taking the spear himself.
 Quatermain tries to help but Henry dies, saying "Take good care of that lass."

 Enraged, Quatermain prepares to kill Twala but Ignosi intervenes.
 To their surprise, the warriors all close in and kill Twala without orders.

 Fleekov and McNabb find the key but are discovered by Gagool, the Kuakuani witch doctor.
 She kills Fleekov with magic, entrancing him and forcing him to asphyxiate, but lets McNabb go, telling him he may find what he seeks, but he will never possess it.
 Gagool approaches Ignosi and is allowed to remain witch doctor of the tribe after Samuel vouches for her.
 She presents Ignosi with the key to the mines, which he gives to Quatermain.
 He explains that whilstever there is interest in the mines his people will not be safe, and asks Quatermain and Elizabeth to destroy the stone of the ancestors.

 The pair travel to the mines where McNabb ambushes them and engages Quatermain in a fight.
 He is killed after Quatermain throws him down a flight of stairs onto one of many spring loaded spears that protrude from the floor when triggered.
 Quatermain and Elizabeth find the stone but when they touch it the cavern seals them in.

 Awaiting death, Quatermain proposes to Elizabeth to which she says yes, and suddenly they remember a shaft of sunlight lancing into the mine indicating a way out.
-They take a ring off a statue, triggering the start of an avalanche, and begin to climb out of the mine, throwing the stone back in behind them.
+They take a ring from a statue, triggering the start of an avalanche, and begin to climb out of the mine, throwing the stone back in behind them.
 They barely escape as the entire mine collapses.

-Months later Quatermain and Elizabeth are married and live in a cottage on the savanna, with Harry living with them.
+Months later Quatermain and Elizabeth are married and live in a cottage on the African savannah, with Harry living with them.